mastwood/mastwood.github.io/index.md

 title: Michael Astwood
 feature_text: |
   ## Michael Astwood
-  Expert in statistical and numerical programming.
+  Software Engineer and Mathematical Physicist
 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: ""
 ---

-I am currently completing my MSc in Mathematics at Wilfrid Laurier University.
-I will graduate in August 2022, and I am currently looking for full time positions in a quantitative discipline such as data science, software engineering or mechanical engineering, or quantitative finance.
+I am a software engineer at Sandvine ULC, working in Waterloo Ontario.
+I recently completed a MSc in Mathematics at Wilfrid Laurier University.
+Before that, I completed a BSc in Honours Mathematical Physics at the University of Waterloo.w

+## Published Notes
+This personal website serves two purposes.
+First is to act as a kind of resume, and secondly to distribute my publications openly.
+I have completed two large scale note-taking projects, and the results can be found below.

+### Advanced Quantum Theory - Taught by Tobias Osborne
+My notes for Advanced Quantum Theory at University of Hannover have been approved and posted by Prof. Tobias Osborne.
+The video lectures can be found <a href="https://www.youtube.com/playlist?list=PLDfPUNusx1Eo60qx3Od2KLUL4b7VDPo9F">here</a>.
+My notes can be found <a href="https://github.com/mastwood/advancedquantum">here</a>.

+### Clifford Algbras and Spinors - Taught by Spiro Karigiannis
+My notes from PMATH945 - Clifford Algebras, Spinors, and Calibrations at University of Waterloo.
+The course was taught by Spiro Karigiannis in Fall 2020.
+He has approved these notes to be posted online.
+My notes can be found <a href="https://github.com/mastwood/clifford-algebras-notes">here</a>.

 ## Technical Skills

+### Research Interests
+My research interests are primarily in applied differential geometry.
+I am interested in both computational and theoretical aspects of geometry.
+In particular, on the computational side I am interested in manifold learning, computational topology, and general dimensional reduction techniques.
+I have experience with real-time and static anomaly detection, and I am interested in applications of the aforementioned methods to anomaly detection, classification, and causal analysis.
+On the theoretical side I am more interested in mathematical physics.
+I am specifically interested in special structures on manifolds, partial differential equations arising from relativity and gauge theory, and related topics in geometric analysis.
+I have worked with complex and symplectic geometry in my research as well as pseudo-Riemannian geometry, which is specifically useful for relativity problems.

 ### Programming Languages

-I have used the following languages for various projects over the years:
-- Python, MATLAB, Mathematica, C#
+- Expert in Python, GoLang, MATLAB, and Mathematica
-- Java, C++, Javascript, R
+- Proficient in C#, Java, C++, Javascript, and R

-The past few years I have most frequently worked with Python and Mathematica, although I keep my knowledge of object oriented programming sharp.
+The past few years I have most frequently worked with Python and Mathematica.
+For my work at Sandvine, I mostly use Python 3 as well as GoLang.
+GoLang is useful for building scalable network interface applications for interacting with a large database.
-The majority of my projects are simulations, mostly of fluid mechanical situations or chemical processes.
-These systems have to be modelled using either partial differential equations or stochastic processes.
+The majority of my personal projects are simulations, mostly of fluid mechanical systems or chemical processes.
+These systems are modelled using partial differential equationsandr stochastic processes.
 I have additionally required other mathematically oriented programming languages such as R or MATLAB, which are useful for statistical analyses and optimization problems respectively.

 ### Packages and Technologies